Afrozaktar/Interactive-Lab-Hub/Lab 1/README.md

 **Describe your setting, players, activity, and goals here.**

-Now sketch **three storyboards** of the interaction you are recreating.
-They don't need to be beautiful, but they must get across the behavior of the light and the people around it.
+Now **sketch a 3 storyboards** of the interaction you are recreating.
+(The number may depend on the thing you drew, but stretch your thinking!)
+They don't need to be beautiful, but they must capture and communicate not only the behavior of the light, but how it affects and the people around it.
 If you're new to storyboarding, read [this explanation](https://www.nngroup.com/articles/storyboards-visualize-ideas/).

 **Include pictures of your storyboards here.**

-Present your masterwork and your plan to the other groups near you.
-Guess each other's pieces from the storyboards alone — if they can't, maybe that tells you something.
+Use the storyboards to decide what interaction to prototype.

 **Summarize the feedback you got here.**